andig/gravo/README.md

 While it is possible to run Grafana against the Volkszaehler database directly using the Grafana MySQL datasource, gravo supports additional features:

-  - metrics discovery: all public channels are discoverable via the Grafana UI
+  - metrics discovery: all public channels are discoverable via the Grafana UI, private channels can also be used by adding them via their UUID
+  - custom channel name: you can change the channels name for Grafana
   - performance: using Volkszaehler data aggregation gravo can achieve sub-second query times even when retrieving multiple years of data similar to the native Volkszaehler UI